hypertidy/grout/README.md

 have no idea about the underlying tiling of the data source itself.

-With GDAL more directly we can find the underlying tile structure, which tells us about the 256x256 tiling scheme.
+With GDAL more directly we can find the underlying tile structure, which tells us about the *blocked* tiling scheme.

 ``` r
 info["block"]